SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 Gas used for the deployment is around 253,282, so gas limit in this deployment transaction has been set to 350,000, giving some room in case some opcode costs increase in future, hence there should be at least 0.035 of native currency at the signer's address before factory deployment.

-The SKYBIT factory contract will be deployed to this address (if the transaction bytecode is unchanged):
+If the EVM version is `paris`, the SKYBIT factory contract will be deployed to this address (if the transaction bytecode is unchanged):
 ```
 0x619Bdd2F58Ba735e9390D7B177e5Ca3C410bf98c
 ```